Marconi Communications: Background: GEC acquisition of Plessey and GPT (1986–1998)

-Marconi (1999–2005)
+Marconi Communications (1999–2003)

 In December 1999, GEC's defence arm, Marconi Electronic Systems, was sold to British Aerospace, forming BAE Systems.
 The remainder of GEC was renamed Marconi, and Marconi Communications became its principal subsidiary.

 Following the announcement of the Marconi Electronic Systems demerger on 19 January 1999, GEC focused on the booming telecoms sector.
-It purchased two American equipment-makers to complement its existing telecommunications businesses, RELTEC Corporation (March 1999) and FORE Systems (April 1999).
+It purchased two American equipment-makers to complement its existing telecommunications businesses: RELTEC Corporation (March 1999) and FORE Systems (April 1999).
 Both acquisitions occurred during the peak of the dot-com bubble.
-The £2.8bn price for FORE Systems and the £1.3n spent on RELTEC took a heavy toll on Marconi following the bursting of the bubble in 2000/2001.
+The £2.8 billion price for FORE Systems and the £1.3n spent on RELTEC took a heavy toll on Marconi following the bursting of the bubble in 2000/2001; particularly as both companies were loss-making and had less than £300 million in assets between them.

-In September 2000, Marconi announced the formation of Enterprise Technology Centres in San Jose, California; Vienna, Virginia; and Israel.
+In September 2000, Marconi and Nortel Networks announced the formation of Enterprise Technology Centres in San Jose, California; Vienna, Virginia; and Israel.

+During October 1999, it was announced that Marconi had been awarded a contract to supply a GSM-based communications network for Britain's West Coast Main Line railway; this telecommunications package was reportedly intended to be compatible with the European Rail Traffic Management System.
+In December 2000, it was announced that Marconi and British railway infrastructure company Railtrack had partnered up to develop a mobile phone network via a newly-formed joint venture called Euromast; it reportedly planned to deploy around five thousand 3G-compatible masts across railway-adjacent land owned by Railtrack, which would receive a 15 percent stake in Ipsaris, Mariconi's high-capacity optical network subsidiary.